Tearsheet

 Roger Sidhu, MD Chief Medical Officer

-Dr. Smeal has served as Chief Scientific Officer of Cardiff Oncology since January 2022.
-Prior to this, he was CSO at Hexagon Bio from 2020 to 2021, and Chief Scientific Officer of Cancer Biology at Eli Lilly and Company from 2015 to 2020.
-He also served as a Director at the Oncology Research Unit of Pfizer from 2003 to 2015, and as a Senior Group Leader at the SUGEN site of Pharmacia and Upjohn and SUGEN from 1998 to 2003.
+Dr. Tod Smeal has served as Chief Scientific Officer of Cardiff Oncology since January 2022.
+Prior to joining Cardiff Oncology, he was CSO at Hexagon Bio from 2020 to 2021, and CSO of Cancer Biology at Eli Lilly and Company from 2015 to 2020.
+Dr. Smeal also held positions as Director at the Oncology Research Unit of Pfizer (2003-2015) and Senior Group Leader at the SUGEN site of Pharmacia and Upjohn and SUGEN (1998-2003).
+He has played key leadership roles in delivering approximately 20 first-in-human drugs/new medical entities and several FDA-approved or soon-to-be approved drugs, including Lorbrena, Xalkori, Vizimpro, and Nirogacestat.

 AI Analysis | Feedback